Food of Jakarta - 25 Dishes That MUST Be on the Foodie's List

 Where to find: Flow Jakarta, Kota Jakarta Selatan (opens 11:00 AM to 12:00 PM) Approximate cost: IDR 25,000

 These are fried banana fritters.
 They serve as a great snack and something to munch on when you want to have something light.
 They are quite sweet and are worth the price.
 Slices of bananas are dipped into a batter made from flour, eggs, salt and sugar.
-These are then fried until they gain a golden brown colour.
-They are usually sweet.
+These are then fried until they gain a golden brown colour and are usually accompanied with Nutella, chocolate, and other sweet toppings.

 17. Es Kapal